 No one every said that being a parent would always be easy.
 There will be times when your child’s behavior frustrates you (or makes you angry).
 Many people “lose their cool” when they feel stressed and overwhelmed.
-Children need parents who are empathic to their needs.
-Here are some tips to help you become a more empathic parent.
+Children need parents who are empathetic to their needs.
+Here are some tips to help you become a more empathetic parent.

 There is an article in the Huffington Post titled “How to Be an Empathetic Parent, Even When It Feels Hard”.
 It was written by Andrea Nair.

 She is a psychotherapist and parenting educator who teaches people how to be empathetic.
 In her article, Andrea Nair reviews the reasons why parents sometimes lack empathy.
 The reasons range from exhaustion to impatience to feeling just plain overwhelmed (and other reasons, too).